dustinpfister/blog_posts/_posts/threejs-examples-weird-walk-one.md

 ## Weird walk guy threejs example and what to know first

 This is a post in which I am writing about a simple threejs project example of a weird walk guy module.
-This is a java Script module that will create and return an instance of THREE.Group that I can then add to an over all threejs [scene object](/2018/05/03/threejs-scene/).
-I also add a few methods that helper with the process of updating the state of this group of objects.
+This is a javaScript module that will create and return an instance of THREE.Group that I can then add to an over all threejs [scene object](/2018/05/03/threejs-scene/).
+I also add a few methods that help with the process of updating the state of this group of objects.
 This is not the first example of this kind of module that I have made using threejs, and I also do not think it will be the last for at least a little while longer at least.
+In any case this is not a [post for people that are new to threejs](/2018/04/04/threejs-getting-started/), let alone client side JavaScript in general.
+I will not be getting into detail with things that you should know before hand here, however I will bring up at least some things to read more about in this section.

+### There is also using blender and loading DAE files as a way to make models

-I have come to like making models like this, but it there is the more professional way of doing this kind of thing with it comes to making something in blender and then exporting from there.
+I have come to like making models like this, but there is the more professional way of doing this kind of thing.
+That world be to make something in blender and then export it to a format like DAE.
+This DAE file can then be loaded into a threejs project by making use of [the DAE loader](/2021/04/30/threejs-dae-collada-loader/).

 ### The source code examples in this post are on Github

 The source code examples that I am writing about in this post as well as with many others can be found in my [test threejs repository on github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-weird-walk-one).
+This is also where I park the source code for my [many other posts on threejs as well](/categories/three-js/).

 ### Version numbers matter

-When I first made this example I was using r135 of threejs, and the last time I came around to do some editing I was using r146. if the code examples here are breaking for you on your end that would be the first thing I would check.
+When I first made this example I was using r135 of threejs, and the last time I came around to do some editing I was using r146.
+If the code examples here are breaking for you on your end that would be the first thing I would check.
 The threejs library is still a project that moves very fast in terms of its development and maintenance so code breaking changes happen often.

 ## 1 - The weird guy module \( r0 \) and basic demo

 In this first section of the post I will be going over the JavaScript module that I am using to create and return a THREE.Group instance that I can then use in a scene object of one or more demos that make use of the module.
 Speaking of that I will also be going over the source code of one such demo to start out with while I am at it.
+When it comes to this first revision of the module the goal is to jst have the leg movement effect that I want, and to not do anything major with the arms.

 ### The weird guy module \( r0 \)

 The weird guy module that I made will return a few public methods, the main method of interest when it comes to using this would be the create method.
 In a threejs project where I make use of this I will call this method as a way to make an instance of this weird guy model.
-I will then want at least one of not more methods that help with changing the state of this weird guy model one of which can be used to set the walk cycle state of the guy.
+I will then want at least one if not more methods that help with changing the state of this weird guy model one of which can be used to set the walk cycle state of the guy.
+So for now this will have just these two public methods one to create and another to update the state of the model that is just a walk cycle.

 ```js
 // ********** **********